 Did you Know?
-List of Interesting Facts about Southwest Native Americans
+List of Interesting Facts about Southwest Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Southwest Native Americans , trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Southwest Native Americans are as follows:
+Our unusual and interesting facts about Southwest Indians , trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Southwest Indians are as follows:

 - Fact 1 - The Southwest Indians are the indigenous peoples who lived in Southwest of North America

 - Fact 2 - The Southwest area covers parts of the U.S. states of Arizona, New Mexico, Texas, Utah, and Colorado

 - Fact 3 - The Native Indians of the Southwest were divided into the Southwest Indians divide roughly into four groups: the Yuman tribes, the Pima and Papago, the Pueblo, the Navajo and Apache

 - Fact 4 - Weapons included bows and arrows, spears and knives